 "You can see that the kids carry themselves differently now," said Bolton.
-'They think it's very cool."
+"They think it's very cool."

-Sanchez suggested Cary and the Art Sanctuary, which was developing a hip-hop curriculum, a literacy-focused teaching guide that examines the history and language of the music, encourages students to look at popular culture in a larger context, and teaches them how to write about hip-hop.
+Sanchez suggested Cary and the Art Sanctuary, which was developing a hip-hop curriculum, a literacy-based teaching guide that examines the history and language of the music, encourages students to look at popular culture in a larger context, and teaches them how to write about hip-hop.

 "I cannot tell you how refreshing that was," Cary said of being approached by the Opera Company.
 "It was very validating."

-Perhaps most gratifying, Cary said, is the thought that Hip H'Opera might inspire other students to write, or to appreciate opera, or to express themselves in some way.
+Perhaps most gratifying, Cary said, is the thought that the Hip H'Opera might inspire other students to write, or to appreciate opera, or to express themselves in some way.

 "They will get it - that these poems were written by kids like them," said Cary.
 "They might think, 'The work that I do is also worthy.' "

-She's been rehearsing her part for only a month - students are part of the performance, too, singing and performing spoken word pieces - but North Star Lydia "La La" Davis is ready.
+She's been rehearsing her part only for a month - students are part of the performance, too, singing and performing spoken word pieces - but North Star Lydia "La La" Davis is ready.